 Do Treadmill Desks Actually Help You Move More at Work?

-About once a week or so I find myself hollering at the internet like a cranky old man shooing kids from his yard.
-This week it’s media coverage of a study on treadmill desks out of Oregon State University that has me riled up.
+About once a week or so we find ourselves hollering at the internet for some irresponsible “reporting” on a health topic.
+This week it’s media coverage of a study on treadmill desks out of Oregon State University that has us riled up.

 - Treadmill Desks Are Pretty Ineffective

 - Do Treadmill Desks Really Work?
 Not As Well As We Hoped They Do, Unfortunately

 - You Know That Treadmill Desk You Just Installed?
 That Might Have Been A Mistake